See the details of my $200 a month grocery shopping trips and learn the things that I do to save and live well on a low budget with my family of five!

 I sliced up most of the peaches and froze them, and the rest we’ve been enjoying fresh, several times a day.
 There is just nothing like a fresh, juicy peach!
 My opinion is that you might as well eat as much of that seasonal fruit as possible while it’s available fresh.

-* Our 2 tomato plants are producing quite nicely and all of these beauties were picked over a couple of days time.
+* Our 2 tomato plants are producing quite nicely and all of these beauties were picked over a couple of day’s time.
 Something (we’re assuming squirrels) is getting at them and eating big bites out of a lot of them though.
 So annoying!
 I like planting a few of my own things, but honestly, I’m not sure I’d ever do well at having a big garden.
 It’s just so much work and there is the possibility of so many things going wrong, and it seems like too often you end up with not much for your effort.
 (At least that’s been our experience a lot of the time.)
 I realize though that some people have much more of a knack for gardening than I do!
-And I’m grateful, because I get to benefit!
+And I’m grateful because I get to benefit!

 * Sometimes I almost feel silly including stuff like this, but I try to be as transparent as possible with you all, which is why I include it.

 I have the privilege of being friends with a lady that is twice my age.
 There is just something so good about being able to learn from the wisdom of someone who has lived well so many years.
-And I honestly think your life is so much richer and you become a more well rounded person when your friends aren’t all in the same stage of life as you, doing the exact same things you do.
+And I honestly think your life is so much richer and you become a more well-rounded person when your friends aren’t all in the same stage of life as you, doing the exact same things you do.
 Oh, those friends are great too.
 But I benefit so much from having lots of friends in a variety of stages of life.

-Anyway, this friend of mine gave me a little gift bag full of various things and the Goldfish pretzels (for the kids- so sweet of her!), napkins and soap was part of her gift to me.
+Anyway, this friend of mine gave me a little gift bag full of various things and the Goldfish pretzels (for the kids- so sweet of her!), napkins and soap were part of her gift to me.

 The lip balm is the gift of another friend who makes handcrafted soaps and lip balm.
-I bought some from her to give as gifts and she generously through an extra lip balm in for me to enjoy. 🙂 I love it!
-It’s all natural (yay!) and leaves your lips feeling so moisturized and smooth.
+I bought some from her to give as gifts and she generously threw an extra lip balm in for me to enjoy. 🙂 I love it!
+It’s all-natural (yay!) and leaves your lips feeling so moisturized and smooth.
 I wish I could give you a link to a website, but she’s just getting started with her business and so far just markets it locally.
 I think she’s working on an online presence though, so you may hear more about it from me later.
 Because I really do love her products!

 The last couple of weeks I’ve been buying various items that are part of the Giant gas deals.
 Basically, you get points for purchasing the products and then you can redeem those points for gas.
 I was able to get $43.48 worth of gas for free as a result.
 And since I only buy the grocery items that are part of these deals because they either get me free gas or make me money, I put the savings back into my grocery budget.
 (To see the details of these purchases, look at my previous Giant purchases under my What I Spent & What I Saved posts.)